harmony-one/h/progress/rikako-hatoya.md

 ---

-2025-03-09 Sun: Continuation of strategy logic.
+2025-03-09 Sun (3.0h): Continuation of strategy logic.
 Checking of dune queries.

-2025-03-08 Sat: Continued strategy analysis on shadow.
+2025-03-08 Sat (5.0h): Continued strategy analysis on ShadowX.
 Looking into frequency of rebalancing for top wallets.

 2025-03-07 Fri: Looked into shadow scraper, and investigated if there are ways to calculate rewards from there.
 Continued looking into sickle and strategies logic.